-For some time, I’ve been trying to find a way to re-box this ammo and couldn't find a decent option.
-New boxes are available, however they’re large with styrofoam or plastic inserts.
+For some time, I’d been trying to find a way to re-box this ammo and couldn't find a decent option.
+New boxes are available, however, they’re large with styrofoam or plastic inserts.
 At one Big Name Catalog Seller, 20-round rifle ammo boxes with inserts are $1.25 each plus shipping... too much for me!

 FAST LOADING TRAYS

 Thank goodness for the $5.00 movie bin at Walmart.
 As it seems, the best time for me to re-box ammo is while watching a movie.
 Although filling boxes with ammo is a benign thing for me, my monthly movie budget began to top out.

 So I begin to think, there's got to be a faster way to load these boxes.
 While I won't EVEN share my embarrassing first "non-solution", the correct way to do it finally popped into my head.
 Thus the FAST LOADING TRAY was invented.

 With two hands, all you do is fill the tray, place the open box over the tray, then flip the tray and the ammo slips into the box.
 So far, my best time with 50 rounds of 9MM is 21 seconds.
 COMING SOON for Ammo Makers... a gauge tray adapter.